 The time slot for the seminar will be Tuesday 14:15 to 15:45.
 The location is DFKI (D3 2), room Reuse (Main building -2.17).

 In total, maximal 18 students can participate in the seminar.
 9 psychology students and 9 computer science students.
 Psychology students have the usual process for getting into seminars by registering in LSF.
-Computer science students that want to participate are supposed to come to the kick-off meeting.
 If the interest if higher than the capacity, the lot has to decide.
 Students that successfully passed the Social Computing Lecture in WS19/20 will have priority.

 Students of psychology obtain 4 ECTS for attending the seminar.

 Students of computer science obtain 7 ECTS for attending the seminar.
 As usual for computer science, they will be graded.
-The grading includes: presentation, participation in discussions, implementation and the written report.
+The grading differs this time from the usual grading and includes: tba

 |Date||Type of meeting||Content|